 Stay Current - Pick the Best Surge Protector for Your PC

 Thunderstruck is a great song.
 It's not a great state for your precious hardware to be in, though.
 The Aussie legends from AC/DC are not ones to shy from high voltage, but even they'd advise you against shaking your PC all night long.
-Avoid the electrical highway to hell by getting the best surge protector for your PC.
+Avoid the electrical highway to hell by getting the best surge protector you can find.

-We’re spending more and more time on our PCs: whether it’s playing video games, browsing the Internet, or working on them, we’re pretty much pasted to our computers, and that’s when current spikes can hurt the most.
+We’re spending more and more time on our PCs: whether playing video games, browsing the Internet, or working on them, we’re pretty much pasted to our computers, and that’s when current spikes can hurt the most.
 Don’t worry.
-We’ve done the homework - all you need to do is pick your favorite and plug in.
+We’ve done the homework in picking quality surge protectors for you - all you need to do is pick your favorite and plug in.

 Tripp Lite TLP1008TEL

 - 15A resettable circuit breaker

 - Plenty of outlets

 - Lifetime warranty and $150,000 connected equipment insurance

 - Some outlets are tight

 Let’s start with our favorite.
 The TLP1008TEL may not look all that impressive next to some other surge protectors on our list - it isn’t the most powerful device and looks kind of pedestrian if we’re honest.
 But what makes it our favorite - and the best surge protector for PC - is its blend of affordability, a wealth of features, and a generous warranty.